 Front Yard Fence.
-The existing 6 foot tall wooden front yard fence would be rebuilt in the same style but moved to along the front property line and a gate installed at the driveway entrance.
+The existing 5'9" tall wooden front yard fence would be rebuilt in the same style but moved to approximately 6 feet from the front property line and then be pulled back further from the front property line to connect with the corner of the garage and extended on the western side of the garage to connect with the western property boundary.
+A gate would be installed near the garage and an existing gate would remain that is along the southeastern property line to allow access down the proposed concrete walkway on the eastern property boundary.
 View obstructing fences, such as board or picket fences, in front yards are restricted to 3 1⁄2 feet in height.
 Planning and Building Services allows fences taller than 3 1⁄2 feet in height if they meet both the required corridor preservation setback and front yard setback for the zoning district.
 The Review Board would need to grant a variance to yard and corridor setbacks for the proposed fence if the relocation is to be approved.
 If the relocation of the fencing is approved, Staff recommends a condition requiring that the relocated fencing be located outside of the County Road right-of-way.